DustinRobison/om_graphql_server/README.md

 - Remove verbs from graphQL external interface
     - ie. `getOrder` could be `Order` since it is already in a query and can be reused
 - Ability to work offline with no internet connection
-    - has requirements like already having latest code and packages along with a local db
+    - has requirements like already having the latest code and packages along with a local db

 ## Things I Value
 - Being Inclusive